NYUNeuroNinjas/AsymmetricAdaLora/README.md

 model = PeftModel.from_pretrained(base_model, "./official_submission/model_checkpoint")
 ```
 ## Final Model
-Our final model referenced in the report can be found in AsymmetricAdaLora.ipynb.
+Our final model referenced in the report can be found in AsymmetricAdaLora.ipynb and AsymmetricAdaLora.pdf.